 Seating tip: They say it’s common for Indians to “lose their chapatis” on these buses (read here).
 I’d avoid the back of the bus, where it’s the bumpiest and most nauseating.
 I’ve only experienced this type of situation once and the stomach-sick man was in the very back of the bus, while I was in the middle.
 I’d keep my bags off the floor!

-There are four types of government buses:
+The four types of government buses in India:

-• Ordinary (aka the slow bus)
+• Ordinary (aka the slow bus) Bus

 The regular bus is best for short distances.
 It makes all local stops and is the absolutely cheapest way to go.